-There are many cases where generating strings is needed in the middle of a Business process, such as an initial password created by the IT department, or an Agreement ID by the Legal department.
+There are many situations where generating strings is needed in the middle of a Workflow, such as an initial password created by the IT department, or an Agreement ID by the Legal department.
 Methods of combining time information or serial number information should be considered if the generated strings must be unique.
 (Data assignment Step, Script Step)

 1. Overview of the String Generation Mechanism